Trouble cooking? GrubHub, Uber Eats get pushback from restaurants on fees

 But some restaurants think otherwise and have begun pushing back against what they see as the relationship’s unfair distribution of profits.

-A growing number of small and mid-sized food chains want to reduce ordering and delivery commissions as high as 30% charged by the big four third-party platforms - GrubHub, Uber Technologies Inc’s Uber Eats, DoorDash Inc and Postmates Inc, industry sources say.
+A growing number of small and mid-sized food chains want to reduce ordering and delivery commissions as high as 30% charged by the big four third-party platforms - GrubHub, Uber Technologies Inc’s (UBER.N) Uber Eats, DoorDash Inc and Postmates Inc, industry sources say.

 “They hate the relationship and they are getting raked over the coals,” said Ben Gaddis, president of T3, a digital marketing and tech consultant to restaurants such as Pizza Hut and Schlotzsky’s.
 “The smaller they are, the more it impacts their margins.”

-The delivery platforms charge restaurants for having their menus listed on their sites, which customers can use to place orders - similar to the way consumers book hotel rooms through third-party online marketplaces like Priceline, Kayak or Expedia.
+The delivery platforms charge restaurants for having their menus listed on their sites, which customers can use to place orders - similar to the way consumers book hotel rooms through third-party online marketplaces like Priceline, Kayak or Expedia (EXPE.O).
 Restaurants pay higher fees if they want to be listed more prominently, or if they use the services to deliver the orders placed through them.

 “They’ve become this necessary evil,” said Bareburger Group Chief Executive Euripides Pelekanos, referring to the delivery platforms.
 The organic burger chain with 46 stores mostly in the northeast hopes to be rid of all third-party platforms by 2020.